17 Pros and Cons of Owning a German Shepherd Skip to content

 10. Clean

-You can give your dog a bath whenever they get into mud or if you feel that they need special cleaning.
-Use a mild dog shampoo and a special brush to remove the tangled hair, mats, and knots.
+Bathe your dog when it rolls in mud or genuinely needs it.
+Use a mild dog shampoo and a good brush to work out the mats, tangles, and knots.

 11. Withstands Different Weather Conditions